malachi-iot/estdlib/README.md

 ### Design

 Embedded environments have distinctly different memory management needs than their desktop/server counterparts.
-Oore explicit and organized memory management schemes are desirable.
-A general methodology is followed:
+Explicit and organized memory management schemes are desirable.
+The methodology is followed:

 | Layer   |   Description   | Dynamic Allocation
 | -----   |   ------------- | -